Mexico's rural landowners pose threat to foreign energy investors

 Exasperated by the lack of water and a perception they were saddled with all the costs of oil extraction, but saw none of the benefits, members of the 2,000-strong ejido blocked the main road into the oil-producing zone.

-"The government's slogan is that the oil belongs to us Mexicans," said laborer Josue Sanchez.
+"The government's slogan is that the oil belongs to us Mexicans," said labourer Josue Sanchez.
 "But us Mexicans, who live the reality, haven't seen half a peso of that wealth."

 Faced with the prospect of more investors arriving, locals in an area where half the population lives on food handouts, say they are left with few options to make themselves heard.